cpkb-bluezoo/gonzalez/README.md

 Most XML documents in practice are standalone documents without DTDs.
 To minimize memory overhead for the common case, the DTD parser is a separate component that is loaded only when a DOCTYPE declaration is encountered.

 The DTD parser uses the same non-blocking architecture as the main parser.
-It receives DTD content via `receive(ByteBuffer)` and reports declarations through the ExtendedDTDHandler interface, which extends the standard SAX DTDHandler with additional methods for element declarations, attribute lists, and complete entity information.
+It receives DTD content via `receive(ByteBuffer)` and reports declarations through the standard SAX interfaces: DTDHandler for notations and unparsed entities, DeclHandler for element and attribute declarations, and LexicalHandler for comments and entity boundaries.

 ## Usage